RohitM2997/Rohit_kaggle-/README.md

 # cleaning and vectarization( by ashish gutte)
 Function remove_stopwords removes common English stopwords from text using NLTK.Function lemmatize_text applies lemmatization using NLTK's WordNetLemmatizer to reduce words to their base form.Uses the spaCy pre-trained model en_core_web_md to generate word embeddings (vectors) for each word in the text.
 Combines word vectors to represent text numerically.The target column from the training data is saved as train_y for modeling.

+# Data visualization & Data cleaning ( Gaurav Gadhave )
+1)Target Distribution:
+Visualized the distribution of the target variable (0 and 1) using a pie chart and a count plot.
+This helped understand the balance between the classes.

+2)Missing Data Analysis:
+Created a heatmap to identify missing values in the dataset.
+This step highlighted patterns of missing data, aiding in determining necessary preprocessing steps.

+3)Frequency Analysis:
+Analyzed the frequency of unique values in the location and keyword columns to identify common entries and their significance in the dataset.